Yasashari/Smart-Contract-Vulnerabilities---Security-/README.md

 ## 6. Hiding smart contracts
        Functions or costructor set the address that having smart contracts.
 Make sure those address exists the same code published on etherscan or relevant blockchain scanner.

+## 7. Hiding code - Another example
+      Created a reentrancy vulnerability intentionally but no one is able withraw money from it.